 a. seven faculty members elected at large.
 At least four of the faculty members must be tenured.

-b. the Provost for Academic Affairs.
+b. the Provost or a delegate appointed by the Provost.

 The duties and responsibilities of the Faculty Handbook and Elections Committee are to: